Learning One Representation to Optimize All Rewards: Problem and Notation

 Given a reward function $r\from S\times A\to \R$, the $Q$-function of $\pi$ for $r$ is $Q_r^\pi(s_0,a_0)\deq \sum_{t\geq 0} \gamma^t \E [r(s_t,a_t)|s_0,a_0,\pi]$.
 We assume that rewards are bounded, so that all $Q$-functions are well-defined.
 We state the results for deterministic reward functions, but this is not essential. \option{We abuse notation and write greedy policies as $\pi(s)=\argmax_a Q(s,a)$ instead of $\pi(s)\in \argmax_a Q(s,a)$.
 Ties may be broken any way.}

-We consider the following informal problem: Given a reward-free MDP $(S,A,P,\gamma)$, can we compute a convenient object $E$ such that, once a reward function $r\from S\times A\to \R$ is specified, we can easily (with no planning) compute from $E$ and $r$ a policy $\pi$ such that $Q_r^\pi$ is close to maximal?
+We consider the following informal problem: Given a reward-free MDP $(S,A,P,\gamma)$, can we compute a convenient learnable object $E$ such that, once a reward function $r\from S\times A\to \R$ is specified, we can easily (with no planning) compute, from $E$ and $r$, a policy $\pi$ whose performance is close to maximal?